 - Why Child Development Plays a Vital Role in Shaping the Person’s Entire Life

 - The Reason behind the Children’s Active and Hands-on Knowledge Studying

-- What type of Child Development Takes Place During Prenatal Stage?
+- What type of Child Development Takes Place During the Prenatal Stage?

 - Are Children More Smart and Productive than Average Adults?